 Hay expresiones que se usan para confirmar información, pedir aclaraciones o mostrar duda sobre un hecho.

-(There are expressions used to confirm information, ask for clarification, or show doubt about a fact.)
+(There are expressions that are used to confirm information, ask for clarification, or show doubt about a fact.)

 Exercise 1: Multiple choice